-- Listen to French being spoken by native speakers and show understanding by joining in and responding
+- listen attentively to spoken language and show understanding by joining in and responding.

-- use a French dictionary effectively and broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material.
-Children will be encouraged to create their own individualised word bank of new vocabulary in their French jotters.
+- broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary.

 - write phrases from memory, and adapt these to create new sentences, to express ideas clearly.

-- understand basic French grammar, including: feminine, masculine forms and the conjugation of high-frequency verbs; key features and patterns of French; how to apply these and compare how these differ from or are similar to English.
+- understand basic grammar appropriate to the language being studied, including (where relevant): feminine and masculine forms and the conjugation of high-frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or are similar to English.

 How to help your child at home...